 The sponsorship program with The Children’s Home Project exists to bridge the gap between the children who love receiving encouragement from their sponsors and the North Americans who desire to do more.
 When you decide to sponsor a child, you become someone’s Madrina or Padrino.
 This word literally means Godmother or Godfather, which is a little glimpse of the impact that you can have on your child.
 We encourage sponsors to regularly write letters to their child as being remembered, feeling special and knowing that there is another person who cares about them can give them the strength to stay in the children’s home and continue studying and leaving their past behind them.

-Your $35 monthly donation will go towards all of the costs associated with caring for the children like food, clothing, medical needs, transportation and education.
-But the biggest impact will be the relationship you can develop with your child.
+- $35 monthly donation will go towards the costs associated with caring for the children like food, clothing, medical needs, etc

 As a sponsor you will receive:

-- Updates on your child every four months
+- Updates/pictures/small gifts from your sponsor child every four months

 Questions?
-Contact Haley and Kyree at firstname.lastname@example.org.Sponsor a Child Now
+Contact Marie at email@example.com.Sponsor a Child Now

 Frequently Asked Questions